-Prerequisites: Chemistry 200, 200L, 201, 201L; Mathematics 150; Physics 124A-124B and 125A-125B, or 195, 195L, 196, 196L, 197, 197L; and credit or concurrent registration in either Chemistry 310A or 410A, Engineering Mechanics 260, Geological Sciences 221, or Physics 354A.
-Theory and application of x-ray diffraction to the study of materials.
+Prerequisites: Chemistry 200, 201; Mathematics 150; Physics 180A-180B and 182A-182B, or 195, 195L, 196, 196L, 197, 197L; and credit or concurrent registration in either Chemistry 310A or 410A, Engineering Mechanics 260, Geological Sciences 221, or Theory and application of x-ray diffraction to the study of materials.
 Related Fields: Appropriate courses in the Departments of Biology, Botany, Chemistry, Engineering, Mathematics, Physics, and Zoology may be selected in consultation with and approval of the graduate adviser.
 GRADUATE COURSES 600.
+Seminar (1-3) Refer to class schedule for lecture/laboratory format.
+Prerequisite: Consent of instructor.

-Seminar (1-3) An intensive study in advanced geology.
+An intensive study in advanced geology.
 May be repeated with new content.
 Topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.

+609. Igneous Petrology (3)

-609. Igneous Petrology (3) Two lectures and three hours of laboratory.
+9. Igneous Petrology (3)

+Two lectures and three hours of laboratory.

+Propagation Control Sciences 525

+Prerequisite: Geological Sciences 525.